Rolleston, New Zealand: History

 Rolleston originated as a railway terminus in 1866, and is named after the Canterbury statesman William Rolleston.
 Rolleston, who was born in Yorkshire in 1831 and died in 1903, served as Superintendent of the Province of Canterbury from 1868 until 1876 (when central government abolished the New Zealand provinces).
 He also served as a Member of Parliament, holding various Cabinet portfolios.

 In the 1970s, Prime Minister Norman Kirk had a dream of turning the town of fewer than 1,000 people into a city of 80,000.
 He nicknamed it the "Town of the Future", however the single "Town of the Future" sign has long since been removed from the entrance to Rolleston.

 Selwyn District Council proposed an industrial subdivision, Izone, in 2000.
 The council purchased rural land adjacent to the Main South Line opposite the town the following year.
 The Warehouse Group developed its South Island distribution centre at the Izone.

 The Selwyn District Council built the Toka Hāpai Selwyn Health Hub in 2021.
-The Health Hub was completed in May 2021, and has a Canterbury District Health Board Primary Birthing Unit as well Pacific Radiology, a physiotherapist and may have a general practice service.
+The Health Hub was completed in May 2021, and has a Canterbury District Health Board Primary Birthing Unit as well as Pacific Radiology, a physiotherapist and may have a general practice service.
 It was estimated to cost $14.7 million.

 In late 2020, the Selwyn District Council were considering applications (private plan changes) to rezone land around Rolleston to accommodate a further 4500 houses.
 The Christchurch City Council was opposing this until concerns about the “significant adverse effects of downstream traffic within Christchurch” could be addressed.

-In 2021, a $85 million shopping centre called Rolleston Fields was planned to be built on the old Rolleston domain on Tennyson Street.
+In 2021, an $85 million shopping centre called Rolleston Fields was planned to be built on the old Rolleston domain on Tennyson Street.
 It is expected to form part of a new town centre that has been master planned by the Selwyn District Council.
 It is expected to include cinemas and a covered farmers market.
 It is planned to be built in four stages.
-The Selwyn District Council are planning to also build a pedestrian square to provide an "identifiable heart" of the town.
+The Selwyn District Council is planning to also build a pedestrian square to provide an "identifiable heart" of the town.